 Steinberg UR-RT4 is another great audio interface you can get for under $1000.
 It offers Class A preamps and includes Neve transformers.
 It gives you rich sounds with enhanced harmonics.
 This device has zero-latency monitoring and also comes with a guitar amp and several effects plugins.

-On the front, you have four mic and line inputs, peak and phantom power indicators, headphone outputs, and controls for gain, headphones, and output.
+On the front, you have four mic and line inputs, peak and phantom power indicators, headphone outputs, controls for gain, headphones, and output.
 Steinberg UR-RT4 is also great for live performances because it includes a loopback function.
 A great device for high-quality music recording at home.